Let's sew our favorite t-shirts with the overlock machine!

 T-shirt characteristics

-The t-shirt, as its name indicates, has a basic T shape.
+As its name suggests, the t-shirt has a basic T shape.

-It has no closure system, so its neckline must necessarily be elastic and it is therefore only made in knits!
+It has no closure system, so its neckline must necessarily be elastic, and it is therefore made only from knits!
 It can have different neckline shapes and sleeve lengths... but it remains a t-shirt!

-Where there is knitwear, there is a serger!
+Where there are knits, there is a serger!

-The serger has many functions and in my opinion, the most interesting one, the one that leads to purchase, is sewing knit fabrics.
+The serger has many functions, and in my opinion, the most interesting one, the one that leads to buying, is sewing knit fabrics.

 How does it work?
-Serger sewing means making a tight stitch that overlaps two pieces of fabric to hold them together edge to edge.
-During this step, the serger will also cut the fabric edge while assembling and making the overlock stitch.
-That is to say, in one step, the serger assembles, overlocks the edges, and cuts the excess fabric.
-This is the big difference with a sewing machine!
+To serge means to make a tight stitch that overlaps two pieces of fabric to hold them edge to edge.
+During this step, the serger also cuts the fabric edge while assembling and making the overlock stitch.
+That means in one step, the serger sews, overlocks the edges, and trims the excess fabric.
+This is the big difference compared to a sewing machine!

 Since all these actions happen in a single step, serger sewing is very fast and allows you to create your designs, including very pretty t-shirts, in the blink of an eye!
-If you don't have one, don't panic, you can also sew a t-shirt with a sewing machine 😊!
+If you don't have one, no worries, you can also sew a t-shirt with a regular sewing machine 😊!

 In the seamstress's basket to create pretty t-shirts

 Knitwear, of course!
 But beautiful knitwear!
 Nothing is more frustrating than making a piece and later realizing that the jersey has stretched, faded, or pilled...
-So we choose a knit, most often a cotton jersey that has elasticity and retractability, meaning it regains its shape well after being stretched.
+So we choose a knit, most often a cotton jersey that has elasticity and recovery, meaning it returns well to its shape after being stretched.

-At c'est du Joly we offer you jerseys with 5% elastane which gives them good elasticity perfect for making t-shirts but above all we select products with good shrinkage.
-We want the elasticity of your t-shirt to be good and consistent over time and this depends notably on the quality of the elastane fiber.
-Then all that's left is to choose between solid, colorful, patterned... and you start to know my taste for original and floral patterns 😂!
+At c'est du Joly we offer jerseys with 5% elastane which gives them good elasticity, perfect for making t-shirts, but above all we select products with good shrinkage control.
+We want your t-shirt's elasticity to be good and consistent over time, and this depends especially on the quality of the elastane fiber.
+Then all that's left is to choose between plain, colored, patterned... and you’re starting to know my taste for original and floral patterns 😂!

 Enough talk, what do we need for a t-shirt?